Skip to content

 Size and risk

-Ofcom is developing guidance on the measures that providers of each of these service types should take.
+Ofcom has produced guidance and codes of practices on the measures that providers of each of these service types should take.
 The applicable measures will vary depending on the size of the service and also how “risky” the service is perceived to be.
-Ofcom intends to divide the size of services into large services i.e., those with an average user base of approximately 7 million per month, and smaller services i.e., everything else.
-Risk levels are divided into three categories: (i) low risk; (ii) specific risk i.e., a particular type of harm has been identified as being likely to affect users when they use the service; and (iii) multi-risk i.e., a service faces significant risks from at least two different types of harm.
+Ofcom divides the size of services into large services i.e., those with an average user base of approximately 7 million per month, and smaller services i.e., everything else.
+Risk levels are divided into three categories: (i) low risk; (ii) single risk i.e., a particular single type of harm has been identified as being likely to affect users when they use the service; and (iii) multi-risk i.e., a service faces significant risks from at least two different types of harm.

 Jurisdictional Scope: Is a service provider “regulated”?